intel/llvm/sycl/doc/design/CompilerAndRuntimeDesign.md

 scanning the known kernels.
 Case 2 must be verified by the driver by checking for newly introduced kernels in the final link stage (step 3).

+#### Device Link during compilation

+The `-ftarget-device-link` flag can be used in correlation with the `-c` option when generating fat objects.
+This option combination informs the compiler to perform a full device link stage against the device object, creating a fat object that contains the corresponding host object and a fully compiled device binary.
+It is expected that usage of `-ftarget-device-link` coincide with ahead of time compiling.

+When using the generated fat object in this case, the compiler will recognize the fat object that contains the fully linked device binary.
+The device binary will be unbundled and linked during the final host link and will not be sent through any additional device linking steps.

+1. Generation of fat object: a.cpp -> a_fat.o (contains host object and full
+device image)
+2. Linking: a_fat.o -> executable

+The generation of the full device image during the compilation (-c) step of creating the object allows for library creation that does not require full device linking steps which can be a burden to the user.
+Providing these early device linking steps give the provider of the archives/objects a better user experience.

 #### Device code post-link step

 At link time all the device code is linked into